Corporate-Owned Critical Illness Insurance in Alberta

 Three reasons people use this structure:

 The economics.
-Corporate-paid premiums use dollars taxed at corporate rates rather than top personal rates.
+Corporate-paid premiums use dollars taxed at corporate rates (/tax-integrated-strategy-alberta) rather than top personal rates.
 Over a 20-25 year horizon, the difference compounds.

 An Example, Roughly